 If you were once a heroin addict then you may have been on a Methadone programme of some sort.
-And if you found this page it is likely you or a loved one is currently using Methadone.

 Often Methadone is praised as a safer substitute for heroin but Methadone users can often become addicted to Methadone instead.
 In the United Kingdom, Methadone has been prescribed as a heroin substitute since the 1970s.

 Whether you are looking for yourself or a loved one – you must be aware that the side effects of Methadone addiction can be dangerous and we would always suggest to seek help.
 At Ocean Recovery, we are one of the UK’s leading substance abuse centres dealing with prescription drug addictions.

 There are many reasons for prescribing Methadone, however, justifications fail to recognise the health implications of methadone addiction.
 In fact Methadone is more addictive than heroin.
 And because Methadone does not give users the same ‘high’ as heroin, Methadone users often substitute its use with other drugs such as Xanax and alcohol.

 Combining Methadone with other drugs is often as dangerous as injecting heroin.
 And because Methadone engages the brain’s opiate receptors for a longer period than heroin the detoxification process typically takes more time to complete.

 Methadone Withdrawal Symptoms

 The detoxification process of the prescription drug is quite strong and this is why we would always suggest going through this in a medically supervised environment – ultimately, Methadone withdrawal symptoms include: